bitcoindevkit/bitcoindevkit.org/docs/_blog/first_bdk_taproot_tx.md

 For Taproot descriptors, it's just a matter of iterating over the leaves in the tree and pick the most expensive one... or is it?
 This doesn't take into account that Taproot outputs can also be spent with key-spend, which means just pushing a signature to the witness.
 This signature is 64 bytes long when using the new [`SIGHASH_DEFAULT`][`BIP341`] sighash, or 65 otherwise.
-Since we are thinking about the maximum satisfaction weight, or the worst case possible, we natuarlly pick the latter.
+Since we are thinking about the maximum satisfaction weight, or the worst case possible, we naturally pick the latter.

 Note that theoretically you could build a Taproot address "without" an available key-path spend (by using an unspendable Schnorr public key), but the code here in rust-miniscript doesn't take that into account, as there's no way that I'm aware of to specificy in a `tr()` descriptor that the key is unspendable.
 So, while theoretically here we should first check whether the key-spend path is available before